Laboratorio-de-Incendios-Forestales-UCO/Operational_FRP/README.md

       username = username@example.org
       password = MyPa5sWoRd

-This repository sets quotas and limitations for the downloads, and you could be temporally blocked after a few unsuccessful pushes (for instance, trying to retrieve FRP data that is not avaialable yet, with a too low --waiting-time).
+This repository sets quotas and limitations for the downloads, and you could be temporally blocked after a few unsuccessful pushes (for instance, trying to retrieve FRP data that is not available yet, with a too low --waiting-time).
 If you plan to use this tool for operational purposes, we strongly recommend you to have a backup user/password.

 Note that FRP from MTG is in its demonstration phase, and is thus not fully operational (See "https://lsa-saf.eumetsat.int/en/data/products/fire-products/").
 Note that the FRP product is available since 20250101.
 If your request starts prior to that date, you will get an error.